-The City of Penticton Bylaw Enforcement Department provides the citizens of Penticton with a variety of services related to regulatory issues.
-Bylaw Officers work primarily on a reactive, complaint-driven, basis.
-Bylaw Enforcement is committed to the delivery of professional bylaw enforcement in a timely and effective manner, and in accordance with Council direction.
+The City of Penticton Bylaw Services provides citizens with a variety of services related to regulatory issues.
+Bylaw Enforcement Officers work primarily on a reactive, complaint-driven, basis.
+Bylaw Services is committed to the delivery of professional bylaw enforcement in a timely and effective manner, and in accordance with Council direction.

-The Bylaw Services Department attempts to gain compliance firstly, through education and communication and ultimately, where required, through enforcement actions such as issuing tickets or seeking stronger legal solutions.
+Bylaw Services attempts to gain compliance firstly, through education and communication and ultimately, where required, through enforcement actions such as issuing tickets or seeking stronger legal solutions.

 Our primary goals are:

 - Maintaining community standards, which contribute to improving the quality of life in Penticton; and

 - Managing behavioral and nuisance issues so as to promote a harmonious living environment.

 The City of Penticton's Bylaws promote community liveability by maintaining the health, safety and general wellness of the community.
 Bylaws assist in maintaining community standards such as:

 - Snow & Ice Removal